Doug Worgul: Career

-Worgul moved to Kansas City in 1989 and worked for The Kansas City Star newspaper as a writer, book and features editor, and editor of Star Magazine from 1996 to 2006.
-He was previously editor of Kansas City Magazine.
-Prior to his work as a journalist, Worgul was a social worker and an advertising and marketing consultant.
+Worgul moved to Kansas City in 1989, and worked for The Kansas City Star newspaper as a writer, book and features editor, and editor of Star Magazine from 1996 to 2006.
+He was previously editor of Kansas City Magazine., and prior to his work as a journalist, Worgul was a social worker and an advertising and marketing consultant.

-A nationally recognized authority on the history and cultural significance of American barbecue traditions, Worgul has been interviewed and/or cited in numerous national and regional newspapers and magazines on the subject, and has also appeared on two History Channel programs.
+An expert on American barbecue traditions, Worgul has been interviewed and/or cited in numerous national and regional newspapers and magazines on the subject, and has also appeared on two History Channel programs.
 From 2010 to 2020, he was Director of Marketing at Joe's Kansas City Bar-B-Que.
 Worgul is the author of The Grand Barbecue: A Celebration of the History, Places, Personalities and Techniques of Kansas City Barbecue (Kansas City Star Books, 2001).

 In 2003, while at The Kansas City Star, Worgul discovered a Toynbee Tile at the corner of 13th and Grand in downtown Kansas City.
-He wrote about the Kansas City Toynbee Tile and the worldwide Toynbee Tiles mystery in an award-winning article published on The Star's website.
-The article has been cited frequently in subsequent articles about the Toynbee Tile phenomenon.

-Worgul's first novel, Thin Blue Smoke, set in a fictional barbecue joint in Kansas City, is a story of love, loss, despair, redemption, squandered gifts, second chances, whiskey, God, and the secret language of rabbits.
-It was published in the UK by Macmillan Publishers in 2009.
+Worgul's first novel, Thin Blue Smoke, set in a fictional barbecue joint in Kansas City, was published in the UK by Macmillan Publishers in 2009.
 The U.S. edition of Thin Blue Smoke was published by Burnside Books, now Bower House, in September 2012.
-A strong sense of place permeates Worgul's writing.
 His writing has been compared to that of John Irving, Richard Russo, Kent Haruf, David James Duncan, and Frederick Buechner.
-Thin Blue Smoke was a 2010 finalist for The People's Book Prize (UK).
-The Englewood Review of Books named Thin Blue Smoke its Novel of the Year in 2012.
-And the publishing blog, GalleyCat, named the book as one of 2012's 'Most Overlooked' books.
+In July 2013, Worgul was named to the National Advisory Board of the Buechner Institute.